Thomas Weber MD, FACS

 State University of

-Dr. Weber is the current Chair of the National Colorectal Cancer Round Table (www.nccrt.org) in Washington DC which is sponsored by the Centers for Disease Control and the American Cancer Society.
+Dr. Weber is the Chair Emeritus of the NCCRT.
 He is a recent past President of the Collaborative Group of the Americas for the study of Hereditary Colorectal Cancer and a member of InSiGHT; the International Society for the Study of Hereditary Gastrointestinal Tumors.

 Dr. Weber is also Co-Chair of the NYC Health Department sponsored City Wide Colorectal Cancer Control Coalition (“C5”).
 He has published extensively on hereditary colorectal cancer and is a frequent invited speaker on that subject at national and international meetings.
 He has recently joined the Advisory Board of the Human Variome Project a global effort, to study the contribution of genetic variation to Human disease including cancer and he was recently appointed to Chair the NCI Colon Cancer Family Registry Working Group / Liaison with the VA Genomic Medicine Program.
 He directs the Colorectal Cancer Research Program in the Department of Surgery at SUNY Downstate and is Site Director for the SUNY Downstate Department of Surgery Residency Program at the Brooklyn VA.